-The reset button is located on the back of the appliance on the upper right corner of the side panel under the heat output control switch.
+The reset button is located on the back of the appliance in the upper right corner below the heat output control switch.
 The function of the button is to momentarily open the thermostat circuit, which restarts the system.

 15. Thermocouple